TheCHead/nikku-no-gemu/content/posts/projects/georgeandapplepie.md

 +++
-title = 'George And Apple Pie' date = 2023-12-21T14:35:01+04:00
+title = 'George & Apple Pie'
+date = 2023-12-21T14:35:01+04:00
 draft = false
 categories = ['Projects']
 tags = ['unity', 'devtools']
-description = "Narrative adventure, currently in development." cover = 'img/george/georgecontroller.gif'
+description = "Narrative adventure, currently in development." cover = 'img/george/georgetitlem.png'
 +++

-Over the course of 2023, I participated in my colleague's indie project, George And Apple Pie.
+Over the course of 2023, I participated in my colleague's indie project, George & Apple Pie.
 This is a story driven game with a heavy focus on hand-drawn animations.

 Some notable features that I've developed include:
 - Responsive 2D character controller, packed with a rather complex animation system, jump input buffers, invincibility frames, pickups, and all the good stuff